synergy2411/sept22-js/training_ref.md

 - Closure - process of binding the outer scope variables with inner functions

+# Scope Chaining

+-> local scope -> outer scope -> global scope

+# Lexical Scoping is depends upon the actual placement of the function.

 # When we go for nested function, we loose the reference of 'this' keyword

+# Call, Apply, Bind

+- bind : return the bounded function with supplied context
+- call : immediately call the function with supplied context and accepts arguments as individual elements
+- apply : immediately call the function with supplied context and accepts arguments as an Array

 # Iterators and generators